COMPLAINTS PROCEDURE OF

 - If the issue happened before 6th October 2010, you only became aware of it on or after 6th October 2010

-*the formal rules state that either the issue must have occurred in the last six years or the date of awareness must be within the last three years.
+*the formal rules state that either the issue must have occurred in the last six years or the date of awareness must be within the last one year.
 However, the time limits will be extended gradually from 6th October 2010, the date the Legal Ombudsman opened for business.

 Further information (including an explanation of time limits) may be obtained by you from the Legal Ombudsman (details above).